elementalconcept/breadcrumbs/projects/lib/README.md

 ## Usage

-To use the component you only need a simple list of crumbs.
+To use the component you only need a list of crumbs.

 ```typescript
 import { Component } from '@angular/core';